-Dato' Low Kian Chuan - Independent Non-Executive Director
+Tan Sri Dato' Low Kian Chuan - Independent Non-Executive Director

-Dato' Low Kian Chuan, Malaysian, aged 62, was appointed to the Board on 10 August 2017.
+Tan Sri Dato' Low Kian Chuan, Malaysian, aged 63, was appointed to the Board on 10 August 2017.

 He holds a Bachelor of Arts (Economics) Degree and an Advance Diploma in Business Administration from Wilfrid Laurier University, Canada.
 He also obtained the Advance Marketing Strategies certificate from University of California, Berkeley, USA.

 He is currently the Managing Director of the Low Fatt Group of companies which is involved in integrated wood-based activities.
 He formed his own company to venture into downstream processing and held positions as Executive Chairman cum CEO of Low Fatt Wood Industries Sdn.
 Bhd. in 1986.
 In 1996, he formed a joint venture company, Low Fatt Timber Resources Sdn.
 Bhd. with German counterparty in producing double glazed window and door.
-In 2016, Dato' Low acquired Maicador Sdn.
+In 2016, Tan Sri Dato' Low acquired Maicador Sdn.
 Bhd., an established engineering door company.

-Dato' Low was a board member of Pembangunan Sumber Manusia Berhad ("HRDF") from 2001 to 2003 and from 2009 to 2017 and SME Corporation Malaysia from 2009 to 2015.
+Tan Sri Dato' Low was a board member of Pembangunan Sumber Manusia Berhad ("HRDF") from 2001 to 2003 and from 2009 to 2017 and SME Corporation Malaysia from 2009 to 2015.

-He is currently the President of the National Chamber of Commerce and Industry of Malaysia (NCCIM) and the Associated Chinese Chambers of Commerce and Industry of Malaysia (ACCCIM).
+He is currently the President of the Associated Chinese Chambers of Commerce and Industry of Malaysia (ACCCIM) and Vice President of the National Chamber of Commerce and Industry of Malaysia (NCCIM).
 He is also the Advisor of Malaysian Timber Association (MTA) and Malaysian Wood Industries Association (MWIA), a committee member of Employment Insurance System, a council member of National Economic Action Council (EAC) and a council member of Consultative Council on Foreign Policy (CCFP).

-Dato' Low does not have any shareholding in the Bank.
+Tan Sri Dato' Low does not have any shareholding in the Bank.